Best Colleges in Southern California

 Average Net Price: $24,274

 The California Institute of Technology runs the Palomar Observatory, the W.M.
 Keck Observatory, and an entire global network of astronomical observatories.
-It cofounded and currently comanages the world’s largest gravitational wave observatory (LIGO).
+It cofounded and currently comanages the world’s largest gravitational wave observatory.
 It is also highly involved in seismology labs and monitoring systems.

 11. University of Southern California